bee-browser/bee/libs/jsparser/README.md

-# bee-jsparser
+# jsparser

 > A JavaScript parser compliant with ECMA-262

-`bee-jsparser` provides an implementation of a JavaScript parser compliant with ECMA-262.
+`jsparser` provides an implementation of a JavaScript parser compliant with ECMA-262.

 ## Current supported version

 * [ECMA-262 13th edition (ES2022)](https://262.ecma-international.org/13.0/)

-## How is bee-jsparser implemented?
+## How is jsparser implemented?

 There are many JavaScript parser implementations and many of them are hand-written.
-We definitely agree that this is a reasonable decision, but we decided to implement bee-jsparser using our own parser generator tools, [bee-dfagen] and [bee-lalrgen].
+We definitely agree that this is a reasonable decision, but we decided to implement jsparser using our own parser generator tools, [dfagen] and [lalrgen].

 The ECMA-262 specification defines lexical and syntactic grammars for ECMAScript (JavaScript).
 It uses [special notations](https://262.ecma-international.org/13.0/#sec-notational-conventions) in